Laurie LaRusso, MS, ELS

 requires removing the cancerous testicle.
 This is done through an incision in the groin.
 The surgeon may also remove nearby lymph nodes to check for metastasis.

 is the use of radiation to kill cancer cells and shrink tumors.
-Radiation therapy for testicular cancer directs radiation at the abdomen from outside of the body.
+Radiation therapy for testicular cancer directs radiation at the scrotum, or other locations of the tumor, from outside of the body.

 is the use of drugs to kill cancer cells.
 Chemotherapy may be given in many forms including: pill, injection, and via a catheter.
 The drugs enter the bloodstream and travel through the body killing mostly cancer cells, but also some healthy cells.